TheAnsuz/Sock-net/README.md

 # Sock-net
 A framework intended to make java's sockets connection easier to handle for programmers.
-The project is in beta and most of the content is subject to modifications in future releases
+This project is in beta and most of its contents are subject to modifications in future versions until the first release (1.0) is developed